normanzb/playcorder-core-as3/README.md

 ####Methods

-0. recorder_initialize(config) - init recorder with specified config.
+0. recorder.initialize(config) - init recorder with specified config.
-1. recorder_start()
+1. recorder.start()
-2. recorder_stop()
+2. recorder.stop()
-3. recorder_activity() - return 0 - 100, indicates microphone volumn.
+3. recorder.activity() - return 0 - 100, indicates microphone volumn.
-4. recorder_muted() - return true indicates that the microphone is muted
+4. recorder.muted() - return true indicates that the microphone is muted
-5. recorder_connect() - do the pre-connection (if appilcable), currently only works on ef rtmpt protocol (if you are on rtmp, server will disconnect it when it is idle more than 3 sec).
+5. recorder.connect() - do the pre-connection (if appilcable), currently only works on ef rtmpt protocol (if you are on rtmp, server will disconnect it when it is idle more than 3 sec).
-6. recorder_disconnect() - disconnect (if applicable)
+6. recorder.disconnect() - disconnect (if applicable)

 ####Events

-1. onready - fire when playcorder is ready
-2. recorder_onconnected
+1. recorder.onconnected
-2. recorder_ondisconnected
+2. recorder.ondisconnected
-3. recorder_onstarted
+3. recorder.onstarted
-4. recorder_onstopped
+4. recorder.onstopped
-5. recorder_onchange -  possible event code are:
+5. recorder.onchange -  possible event code are:

     * microphone.not_found - trigger when microphone is unplugged
     * microphone.found - trigger when microphone is plugged
     * microphone.muted - trigger when microphone is muted
     * microphone.unmuted - trigger when microphone is unmuted

-6. recorder_onerror - possible event code are:
+6. recorder.onerror - possible event code are:
     * connection.fail - fire when the connection failed.